Cherryvale Mall: History

 After years of struggling against much larger multiplexes in the region, the mall would close both of its movie theaters, with the freestanding movie theater closed in 1999; the lower-level movie theater was closed in 2000.
 The lower-level movie theater was remodeled into retail space shortly after its closure, although the freestanding movie theater would remain vacant for nearly 15 years, before becoming remodeled.

 In 2001, the mall was acquired by its current owners, CBL & Associates Properties.
 Shortly after the acquisition of the mall, Rockford and Cherry Valley underwent a street expansion project around the mall, connecting two major streets together.
-Shortly after, additional commercial development began, including a grocery store, several restaurants, and convenience store.
+Shortly after, additional commercial development began, including a grocery store, several restaurants, and a convenience store.

-As the new owners, during 2004, CBL gave Cherryvale Mall its second major renovation, including the most extensive changes to its exterior since 1973.
+As the new owners, during 2004, CBL gave CherryVale Mall its second major renovation, including the most extensive changes to its exterior since 1973.
 To increase space in the center court of the mall, the two inclined moving walkways were removed in favor of a glass elevator.
 At the expense of removing the main entrance, CBL added JCPenney as a fourth anchor store on the top floor, expanding retail space to 806,900 square feet.
-The food court was also renovated, with the chairs and tables being replaced with new one, new lighting, and new floor tiles.
+The food court was also renovated, with the chairs and tables being replaced with new ones, new lighting, and new floor tiles.
 New pillars were also added.
 Unlike the previous pillars, these were square and made out of bricks.

-In September 2006, the Marshall Field's location at the mall was rebranded as a Macy's (as part of the former company's acquisition by the latter).
+In September 2006, the Marshall Field's location at the mall was rebranded to Macy's (as part of the former company's acquisition by the latter).